The Bicentennial Man and Other Stories

 The Bicentennial Man and Other Stories is a science fiction anthology written and edited by Isaac Asimov.
 Following the usual form for Asimov collections, it consists of eleven short stories and a poem surrounded by commentary describing how each came to be written.
+The collection was voted 5th in the 1977 Locus Award competition for the Best Author Collection, while the titular novelette won Hugo, Nebula, and Locus Awards for the Best Novelette.

 Five of the stories are Robot stories, while one is a Multivac story.

 Contents

 The stories are as follows (original publication in parentheses):